dwmoreau/MLI/Methods.md

 Two peak lists are included, these are 1) the first 60 non-systematically absent peaks and 2) the first 60 peaks that could be realistically observed in a diffraction pattern.
 For a diffraction peak to be included in peak list 2, each of the following conditions must be met:

 1. Not systematically absent.
 2. The diffraction pattern is normalized such that $\Sigma\ I^2 = 1$.
-The intensity at the peak position of the normalized diffraction pattern must be larger than 0.001.
+The intensity at the peak position of the normalized diffraction pattern must be larger than 0.005.
-3. The second derivative of the diffraction pattern at the peak position must be negative
+3. The second derivative of the diffraction pattern at the peak position must be less than -1.
 4. The peak must not be within 0.1$^o$ / 1.5 of another peak.
 If so, the peak with the largest intensity is retained.

 $\textit{The 0.1 FWHM figure is arbitrary.
-My impression is that real diffraction patterns are narrower.}$
+My impression is that a good diffraction pattern will be narrower.}$
 $\textit{de Wolff 1957 provides 0.05 (FWHM) as their instrumental broadening resolution.}$
 $\textit{The 1.5 was chosen by adjusting to a point where peaks were discarded when they were too close}$.
 $\textit{I feel like there should be a simple rule of thumb for this}$